 The Development Plan is a set of documents that set out the policies for the development and use of land across the local authority area.
-In Milton Keynes it is currently made up of the Milton Keynes Local Plan (adopted 2005), the Core Strategy (adopted 2013), the Woburn Sands Neighbourhood Plan; Central Milton Keynes Business Neighbourhood Plan; the Wolverton Town Centre Neighbourhood Plan, the Lakes Estate Neighbourhood Plan, the Waste Development Plan Document and the Minerals Local Plan.
+In Milton Keynes it is currently made up of the Milton Keynes Local Plan (adopted 2005), the Core Strategy (adopted 2013), the Woburn Sands Neighbourhood Plan and Central Milton Keynes Business Neighbourhood Plan, the Waste Development Plan Document and the Minerals Local Plan.
 Once other neighbourhood plans have been approved at referendum they will be included in the Development Plan and will add to the amount of guidance available when considering the development and use of land.